T-70: Decline of light tanks

-The one-man turret of the Soviet light tanks made co-ordinating a tank platoon nearly impossible, because the commanders were kept busy acquiring targets, loading and firing the main gun and machine gun, and commanding their drivers.
+The one-man turret of the Soviet light tanks made co-ordinating a tank platoon nearly impossible, because the commanders were kept busy acquiring targets, loading and firing the main gun and machine gun and commanding their drivers.
 The infantry tank role was already considered obsolete.
-The SU-76 self-propelled gun was better suited for infantry support, its 76.2-mm gun capable of firing a larger high explosive shell.
+The SU-76 self-propelled gun was better suited for infantry support, its 76.2 mm gun capable of firing a larger high explosive shell.
 Industrial resources could be redirected from light tanks to building SU-76s.

-In an attempt to compensate, the T-80 light tank was designed, a more robust version of the T-70 with a two-man turret.
-But there was enough lend-lease equipment available to fulfill the reconnaissance role of the light tanks, and armoured cars were better suited for light scouting and liaison.
+To compensate, the T-80 light tank was designed, a more robust version of the T-70 with a two-man turret.

+There was enough lend-lease equipment available to fulfil the reconnaissance role of the light tanks, and armoured cars were better suited for light scouting and liaison.
 All light tank production was cancelled in October 1943, after only about 120 T-80s were built.
 No further light tanks would be built during the war.
 In November 1943 Red Army tank units were reorganized: light tanks were replaced by the T-34 and the new T-34-85 variant, which started production the following month.
 Light tanks continued to be used in self-propelled artillery and some other units.
 The Soviets did start development work on an amphibious light tank in 1945, resulting in the post-war PT-76, introduced in 1954.

-Combat history

-On 6 July 1943, a T-70 commanded by Lieutenant B. V. Pavlovich of the 49th Guards Tank Brigade destroyed four German tanks (three medium tanks and one Panther) near the village of Pokrovka.